-- Culturally appropriate decision-making processes when engaging children, families and kin in developing a plan - Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making - Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.
+- Culturally appropriate decision-making processes when engaging children, families and kin in developing a plan. - Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making. - Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.

-- Evidence of individually tailored care plans addressing appropriate dimensions of need - Records of training for staff/carers on how to respond to the unsafe behaviours of children and young people - Feedback from partner or referral agencies confirm the organisation works collaboratively to develop/review Positive Behaviour Support Plans as a part of the case planning process.
+- For foster and kinship care services that do not provide direct care, the common and Child Protection Placement Services mandatory evidence requirements may be demonstrated through contributing to the development and implementation of a Placement Agreement (e.g., through attendance at meetings with the department/other stakeholders and developing individual supports and training to carers tailored to the individual needs outlined in the Placement Agreement). - Evidence of individually tailored care plans addressing appropriate dimensions of need. - Records of training for staff/carers on how to respond to the unsafe behaviours of children and young people. - Feedback from partner or referral agencies confirm the organisation works collaboratively to develop/review Positive Behaviour Support Plans as a part of the case planning process.